Thoracic & Cardiac Imaging Fellowship

 In addition to the clinical experience and teaching that occurs daily, didactic teaching is also provided:

 - Thoracic and Cardiac Mini-Courses

 A two month series of noon lectures focused on Thoracic and Cardiac Imaging.
 This series of lectures is given to the residents, fellows and staff of Mass General.
-Several expert grand rounds speakers are invited as visiting professors.
+National and international expert grand rounds speakers are invited as visiting professors.

 - Resident Thoracic Case Conference